Minimax optimal rates for Mondrian trees and forests: The Mondrian Forest algorithm

-Finally, the procedure to build the Mondrian Forest is as follows: grow randomized tree partitions $\mondrian_{\lambda}^{(1)}, \dots, \mondrian_\lambda^{(\nbtrees)}$, fit each one with the dataset $\dataset_n$ by averaging the labels falling into each leaf (predicting $0$ if the leaf is empty), then combine the resulting Mondrian Tree estimates by averaging their predictions.
+A Mondrian Tree estimator is given by Equation~\eqref{eq:tree_estimate} where the partition $\Pi^{(m)}$ is sampled from the distribution $\MP (\lambda, [0,1]^d)$.
+The Mondrian Forest grows randomized tree partitions $\mondrian_{\lambda}^{(1)}, \dots, \mondrian_\lambda^{(M)}$, fits each one with the dataset $\dataset_n$ by averaging the labels falling into each leaf, then combines the resulting Mondrian Tree estimates by averaging their predictions.
 In accordance with Equation~\eqref{eq_def_RF}, we let